aprs438/aprs438.protocol/docs/source/acknowledgements.md

 # Acknowledgements

 ## Firmware
-- Ricardo Guzman Christie, CD2RXU, for developing terminal and i‑gate firmware employing the compression algorithms presented in this white paper.
+- Ricardo Guzmán Christie, CD2RXU, for developing terminal and i‑gate firmware employing the compression algorithms presented in this white paper.
 - Bernd Gasser, OE1ACM, for the earliest LoRa APRS experiments and code
 - Christian Johann Bauer, OE3CJB, for the Base91 geolocation compression algorithm
 - Peter Buchegger, OE5BPA, for providing a tracker and i‑gate firmware as open source code, in a handy [PlatformIO](https://platformio.org) environment, with [over-the-air (OTA)](https://en.wikipedia.org/wiki/Over-the-air_programming) i‑gate updates.
 This was the ideal starting point for running LoRa frame compression experiments.